Proximal Policy Optimization-Based Reinforcement Learning Approach for DC-DC Boost Converter Control: A Comparative Evaluation Against Traditional Control Techniques: Abstract

 \section{Abstract}

-{This article presents a proximal policy optimization (PPO) based reinforcement learning (RL) approach for DC-DC boost converter control, which is compared to traditional control methods.
-The performance of the PPO algorithm is evaluated using MATLAB Simulink co-simulation, and the results demonstrate that the most efficient approach for achieving short settling time and stability is to combine the PPO algorithm with reinforcement learning based control method.
-The simulation results indicate that the step response characteristics provided using the control method based on RL with the PPO algorithm outperform traditional control approaches, which can be used to improve DC-DC boost converter control.
+{This article proposes a proximal policy optimization (PPO)-based reinforcement learning (RL) approach for DC-DC boost converter control that is compared with traditional control methods.
+The performance of the PPO algorithm is evaluated using MATLAB Simulink co-simulation, and the results demonstrate that the most efficient approach for achieving short settling time and stability is to combine the PPO algorithm with a reinforcement learning-based control method.
+The simulation results show that the control method based on RL with the PPO algorithm provides step response characteristics that outperform traditional control approaches, thereby enhancing DC-DC boost converter control.
 This research also highlights the inherent capability of the reinforcement learning method to enhance the performance of boost converter control.}

 \keywords{Reinforcement Learning, Proximal Policy Optimization, Artificial Neural Network, Boost Converter Control}